The future of work in South Africa, like elsewhere in the world, is clearly going to look very different.

 Even conservative estimates predict that in the coming decade, automation and artificial intelligence (AI) systems will lead to massive job losses.
-Where they don’t displace people altogether, they have a profound effect on how work is done in most industries.
+Where they don’t displace people altogether, they will likely have a profound effect on how work is done, in most industries.

 Existing skills are becoming obsolete and, to stay relevant, companies and individuals need to acquire new skills quickly.